 (A) Upon request of the operator of a nursing home, a temporary license may be issued by the board for a period not to exceed one hundred eighty days to an individual temporarily filling the position of a nursing home administrator vacated by reason of death, illness, or such other cause as the board may deem sufficient to justify the issuance of such temporary license.

-(B) An individual applying to the board for temporary licensure shall be required to furnish satisfactory evidence; namely, that the applicant:
+(B) An individual applying to the board for temporary licensure shall be required to furnish satisfactory evidence; namely, that the individual:

 (2) Is at least eighteen years of age;